m89p067/equiv_med/README.md

 Presented during the IEEE Fedcsis 2022 conference (4-7 September, Sofia, Bulgaria)<br />

 # Minimal working examples
-## Create two random vectors simulating the outputs of a new and an old device (or data from two assays, two drugs, two equipments or organic samples).
+Create two random vectors simulating the outputs of a new and an old device (could be also data from two assays, two drugs, two equipments or organic samples).
 One might be reference method or a gold-standard
 ```Python
 import numpy as np
 mu1,sigma1=100.2,62.6